cloud-ark/kubeplus/details.rst

       plural: moodles
     scope: Namespaced

+The composition annotation declares the set of Kubernetes resources that are created by the Moodle Operator when instantiating a Moodle Custom Resource instance.
-The specproperty relationship defines that an instance of Moodle Custom Resource is connected to a Service object through it's mySQLServiceName spec attribute.
-The value of this attribute the name of a Service object.
-Below is an example of a Kubernetes platform workflow in which a Moodle Custom Resource instance is bound to a MysqlCluster Custom Resource instance through the Service object that is created by the MysqlCluster Operator.
+The specproperty relationship defines that an instance of Moodle Custom Resource is connected through it's mySQLServiceName spec attribute to an instance of a Service resource through that resource's name (metadata.name).
+Below is an example of a Kubernetes platform workflow in which a Moodle Custom Resource instance is bound to a MysqlCluster Custom Resource instance through the Service resource that is created by the MysqlCluster Operator.
 The specproperty relationship helps discover this relationship as seen below:

 .. code-block:: bash

-  (venv) Devs-MacBook:kubeplus devdatta$ kubectl connections cr Moodle moodle1 namespace1
+  (venv) Devs-MacBook:kubeplus devdatta$ kubectl connections Moodle moodle1 namespace1
   Level:0 kind:Moodle name:moodle1 Owner:/
   Level:1 kind:Service name:cluster1-mysql-master Owner:MysqlCluster/cluster1
   Level:2 kind:Pod name:cluster1-mysql-0 Owner:MysqlCluster/cluster1